National-Digital-Twin/helm-charts/README.md

 Follow these steps to get started with the charts in this repository.

+> [!NOTE]
+> In all steps replace references to `localhost` with your desired installation domain.

 > [!TIP]
-> Replace references to `localhost` with your desired installation domain and `localhost-oidc` with your own OIDC provider.
+> There are some example install/uninstall script under the [scripts](./scripts/) folder that you can also use to help get started.

 ### 1. Base Platform Setup